 Barcelona's success grew from strength to strength.
 By 1983 the team was able to afford players such as Bernd Schuster and Diego Maradona.

 In 1988 - 1989 the arrival of the legendary Johan Cruyff as the team coach saw many changes made on the team.
-Barca were very strong at this point and winning many competitions.
+Barca was strong at this point and winning many competitions.
 Barca fans began chanting "now we've got a new team".

 In 2003 a new wave of players joined the team.
 These included Rijkaard and Ronaldinho, Puyol and Xavi.